Body Work Practitioners 2026

 Kika Degani

-• Lomi Lomi is a healing bodywork practice from Hawaii—a sacred dance of touch, presence, and connection.
+Lomi Lomi is more than just a massage; it’s a sacred practice rooted in presence, connection, and flow.
 It invites the body to slow down, the mind to quiet, and the spirit to soften into a deeper state of awareness.

-With flowing, wave-like strokes and generous amounts of warm oil, Lomi Lomi carries the receiver on a journey of surrender and renewal.
-Each movement is a dance—graceful, intuitive, and deeply attuned—guiding the entire body-mind system into a space of harmony and wholeness.
-Each session is unique, unfolding as a dynamic exchange between practitioner and receiver— a shared exploration of healing, presence, and connection.
+With flowing, wave-like strokes and generous amounts of warm oil, Lomi Lomi carries the receiver on a journey of surrender.
+Each movement is a dance, graceful, intuitive, and deeply attuned, guiding the entire body-mind system into a space of wholeness.
+Each session is unique and a shared exploration of healing, presence, and connection.

-• Kika is a certified Lomi Lomi practitioner trained by Dan Joy at stayintouch.earth.
+Kika is a certified Lomi Lomi practitioner trained by Dan Joy at slowandaware.com.
 A weaver of experiences, she brings together different healing modalities to create spaces of connection, transformation, and deep presence.
+During the summer, Kika primarily offers Lomi Lomi at festivals and camps, where it complements the energy of community and celebration.

 Jan-Ming Lee